sar99/software-product-sprint/README.md

 # Google Software Product Sprint

-This repo contains the projects you'll work on throughout SPS.
+This repo contains the projects done by Saniya Arora through the course of Google SPS'20.

 To get started: